Nazzari97/Cell-Culture-Calcium-Activity-Identification/README.md

        Name the Folder var with the files folder.
        Name the position data var using a string with the file type extension removed - posfilename.
-       Name the intensity data var using a string with the file type extension removed - intfilename. the var 'name' is used for the creation of data sets via the code to create a basic for these file name.
+       Name the intensity data var using a string with the file type extension removed - intfilename.
+       The var 'name' is used for the creation of data sets via the code to create a basic for these file name.
        Run code.

 Explanation for some var that user might want to change